SuryaDasN/mac_spoofer/README.md

-# mac_changer
+# mac_spoofer
-A repository to change MAC Address of Network devices in Linux using Python3
+A repository to spoof MAC Address of Network devices in Linux using Python3